karlkurzer/covfefe/Readme.md

 ### Add Users

-In order to add users to **covfefe** you have to follow the following steps.
+In order to add users to **covfefe**, you have to follow the following steps.

 1.  sign up @ http://domain.TLD/signup
 2.  fill in the first and last name as well as the email address of the user
-3.  the password cannot be blank at the moment, but does not have a function so just type `01234567`
+3.  the password cannot be blank at the moment but does not have a function, so, e.g., just type `01234567`
-4.  if successful you can click signout and you can now proceed with the next step and update the balance of the newly created user
+4.  if successful, you can click signout, and you can now proceed with the next step and update the balance of the newly created user

 ### Update Users

-In order to update users you have to sign in with a user account that has admin privileges.
+In order to update users, you have to sign in with a user account that has admin privileges.

 1.  sign in @ http://domain.TLD/signin
 2.  filter for the name of the person you want to edit